monami-nishio/play_functional_connectivity/README.md

 # Developmental links between pretend play and brain network integration

 ## About
-This repository contains the code and data supporting the study *"Developmental links between pretend play and brain network integration"* submitted on *BioArxiv*.
+This repository contains the code and data supporting the study *"Developmental links between play behavior and brain network integration"* submitted on *BioArxiv*.

 ## code